mdavis-xyz/mdavis.xyz/pages/lime/content.md

 Think about Samsung's spontaneously combusting Galaxy Note 7 phones.
 An e-bike battery is about 100 times larger than a phone battery.
-So imagine sitting on a pile of 100 of those Galaxy Note 7 phones.
+So imagine sitting on a pile of 100 Galaxy Note 7 phones.
 That's how much potential there is for things to go wrong with e-bikes.

 If you get injured by a Lime bike battery because of bad luck, incompetence, negligence of even outright malice by Lime, you can't take any legal action against them.
 This is because their terms and conditions grant them immunity from all laws, statutes, rules, regulations and constitutions.
-(Section [2.3](2.3), [12.3.3](12.3.3) of their terms, and many others, listed below.)
+(This is thanks to Section [2.3](2.3), [12.3.3](12.3.3) of their terms, and many others, listed below.)
-By agreeing to their villainous terms and conditions, users give away the right to class actions, as well as individual legal actions, and even arbitration.
+By agreeing to their villainous terms and conditions, users give away the right to class actions, as well as individual legal actions.
-Class actions allow people to group together to take action against a company who through incompetence or malice systematically harmed people.
+Class actions allow people to group together to take action against a company who through incompetence or malice systematically harmed many people.
+Famous examples of class actions include the time Sony [deliberately infected millions of computers with malware](https://en.wikipedia.org/wiki/Sony_BMG_copy_protection_rootkit_scandal), and when Pacific Gas and Co. [knowingly dumped carcinogens](https://www.iveyengineering.com/class-action-lawsuits-2/) into local groundwater.
-When the possibility of class action and individual actions are taken away, companies have a far smaller incentive to avoid to the wrong thing.
+When the possibility of such class action is taken away, companies have a far smaller incentive to avoid to the wrong thing.
+Lime's terms take away both your right to class action, as well as individual legal action, which leaves very little legal protection to prevent them from misbehaving.
+If Lime conduct their business ethically, legally, and competently, there is no reason why they should worry about class actions.

-Lime says you still have the possibility of arbitration, however [Section 2.4](2.4) implies that customers outside the USA cannot arbitrate either.
+Lime says you still have the possibility of arbitration.
-Even if they can, arbitration means that instead of having your case heard in a court of law with a jury of peers, your case is heard in a [privatised kangaroo court](https://boingboing.net/2015/10/02/arbitration-how-americas-co.html).
+Arbitration means that instead of having your case heard in a court of law with a jury of peers, your case is heard in a [privatised kangaroo court](https://boingboing.net/2015/10/02/arbitration-how-americas-co.html).
 The "judge" [may be a contractor](https://boingboing.net/2018/12/09/justice-denied.html) of Lime, and the customer [almost never wins](https://boingboing.net/2015/10/02/arbitration-how-americas-co.html).
+Even this poor avenue for justice may not be available to you, because [Section 2.4](2.4) implies that customers outside the USA cannot arbitrate either.
 Lime are still are able to [take action against you to a real court](2.7) though.